vega/logos/Readme.md

 # Logos for the Vega Project

 We have versions of these logos as PNG (in various resolutions), SVG, and PDF.
 The Vega and Vega-Lite logos have monochrome black and white variants.
+You can find them all at https://github.com/vega/logos/tree/master/assets.

 ## Vega Project Logo